diwako/ace_medical_tweaks/README.md

 With this setting it is possible to make limb damage be factored into the fatal wound calculation, meaning affected units "feel" less "spongy" or something.

 This only affects AI!

+## Check response if dead or just uncon

+Check response now tells you exactly if the unit is alive or dead

+## Fall damage filter

+Reduce the amount of body parts fall damage gets applied to.
+With this you can also disable fall damage completely if so desired.

 ## Links